-Morristown National Historical Park: Jockey Hollow Ramble Trail Professional Review and Guide
+Morristown National Historical Park: Jockey Hollow Ramble Trail Professional Guide

 "George Washington’s troops couldn’t appreciate this magnificent scenery— not while doing military drills or sleeping overnight in freezing temperatures.
 The bitter winter of 1779–80 was enough to make any man miserable, and many of the 10,000 soldiers who were camped here perished for lack of food and clothing and the unrelenting blizzards.
 Hiking on a subzero day may give you some idea of what they went through, but warm clothing, sturdy shoes, and trail mix makes a big difference.
 So does having the time to enjoy the solitude, the flora and fauna, and the sights and sound of a meandering stream.